Mitchell Sogin

-Dr. Mitchell Sogin is a distinguished senior scientist at the Marine Biological Laboratory in Woods Hole, Massachusetts, whose research investigates the evolution and diversity of single-celled organisms.
+Mitchell Sogin is an American microbiologist.
+He is a distinguished senior scientist at the Marine Biological Laboratory in Woods Hole, Massachusetts.
+His research investigates the evolution, diversity, and distribution of single-celled organisms.

+Early life and education

+Sogin grew up in Chicago and went to the University of Illinois on a swimming scholarship, intending to become a doctor.
+Instead he continued on at the university to complete a MS in Industrial Microbiology under Z. John Ordal in 1967 and a PhD in Microbiology and Molecular Biology under Carl R. Woese in 1972.

 Career

-Dr. Sogin obtained a BS in Chemistry and Microbiology at the University of Illinois, Urbana in 1967.
-He continued on at the university to complete a MS in Industrial Microbiology under Z. John Ordal in 1967 and a PhD in Microbiology and Molecular Biology under Carl R. Woese in 1972.
+Sogin obtained a BS in Chemistry and Microbiology at the University of Illinois, Urbana in 1967.
 He went on to join the staff at National Jewish Health, Denver, Colorado where he was an NIH Postdoctoral Fellow in the lab of Norman R. Pace from 1972-1976 and then a senior staff member from 1976-1989.
-Dr. Sogin became a professor at the University of Colorado Health Sciences Center in 1980 and in 1989 joined the Marine Biological Laboratory at Woods Hole as a senior scientist.
+Sogin became a professor at the University of Colorado Health Sciences Center in 1980 and in 1989 joined the Marine Biological Laboratory at Woods Hole as a senior scientist.
 He founded the Josephine Bay Paul Center for Comparative Molecular Biology and Evolution at the Marine Biological Laboratory in 1997, and served as its director until 2013.
-Dr. Sogin has a professor appointment in the department of Molecular Biology, Cell Biology, and Biochemistry at Brown University.
+Sogin has a professor appointment in the department of Molecular Biology, Cell Biology, and Biochemistry at Brown University.
 He is a fellow of the American Association for the Advancement of Science, the American Academy of Arts and Sciences and the American Academy of Microbiology and was a Miller Professor at the University of California at Berkeley.
 He received the Stoll Stunkard Award from the American Society of Parasitologists and the Roger Porter Award from the American Society for Microbiology.
-Dr. Sogin serves as co-chair of the Scientific Steering Committee for the Deep Life Community of the Deep Carbon Observatory.
+Sogin serves as co-chair of the Scientific Steering Committee for the Deep Life Community of the Deep Carbon Observatory.